hutou/tablo/README.md

 ## Extracting - Formatting - Styling

-At the heart of Tablo's operation lies the Cell, a data structure containing all the elements required for display.
+At the heart of Tablo's operations is the Cell, a data structure containing all the elements required for display.

 A cell, whether fed by data extracted from the source or directly from the